RexJian/PipelineCPU/README.md

-# Pipeline CPU
+# 5-Stage Pipeline MIPS CPU
 Design a typical 5-stage pipeline MIPS CPU.
-When the CPU receives a command, it divides the command into five stages: Instruction Fetch (IF), Instruction Decode (ID), Execution (EX), Data Memory Access (MEM), and Write Back (WB).
-The CPU is composed of an ALU, an adder, data memory, instruction memory, a program counter (PC), and so on.
-In addition, the instructions in the register include three typical types of MIPS instructions: add, slt, beq, bne, sw, and lw.
-The CPU will start executing from address 0, then follow the program counter to the specified address to complete these instructions.The architecture is depicted in the following figure.
+When the CPU receives a command, it divides the command into five stages: Instruction Fetch (IF), Instruction Decode (ID), Execution (EX), Data Memory Access (MEM), and Write Back (WB).<strong> The CPU employs various methods to resolve data hazards and control hazards, ensuring not only the correctness of the results but also achieving good performance throughput.</strong> The architecture is depicted in the following figure.

 <p align="center">
   <img src="https://github.com/RexJian/PipelineCPU/blob/main/Image/Architecture.jpg" width="800" height="450" alt="Architecture">
 </p>